dboddie-canonical-work/disgorged-docs/parts-environment-variables.rst

    </h3>

-A part’s `plugin <snapcraft-plugins.md>`__ can add its own set of environment variables, or expand on the above *build* related flags.
+A part’s :ref:`plugin <snapcraft-plugins>` can add its own set of environment variables, or expand on the above *build* related flags.

 The ``build-environment`` keyword can be used to either override the default environment variables or define new ones.
 Here is a basic example: